Brussels Sprouts Stalk

-Brussels Sprouts on the stalk are available during the spring and fall.
+Brussels sprouts on the stalk are available during the spring, fall and winter months.

 Brussels sprouts can be eaten raw or cooked.
 When prepared raw they are best shaved thin and served as an accompaniment to a salad or first course.
 The best methods for cooking Baby Brussels sprouts are braising, baking, grilling or pan-roasting.
 Brussels sprouts take on the accompanying flavors which gives them more depth and appeal while also bringing sweetness to the Brussels sprouts.
 Favorable companions include apples, almonds, butter, cream, bacon, cheeses such as pecorino, taleggio and alpine varieties, garlic, mustard, mushrooms, olive oil, pistachios, pears, pancetta, pepper, pine nuts, thyme, rosemary and light bodied vinegars.

 Brussels sprouts are thought to be native to Belgium, specifically a region near its capital, Brussels, after which they are named.
 They remained a local crop in this area until their use spread across Europe during World War I. Brussels sprouts are now cultivated throughout Europe and have been naturalized in the United States.
 They are a cold hardy food plant that thrive in winter months in temperate climates with adequate to supple supplies of rainfall and irrigation.
 Brussels sprouts stalks are harvested at the plants base just above the soil and sold not only for their culinary qualities but also for their ornamental appeal.

 Recipes that include Brussels Sprouts Stalk.
 One is easiest, three is harder.

 |Kirbie's Cravings||Roasted Spicy Garlic Brussels Sprouts on the Stalk|